creationix/gen-run/README.md

 Generator Async Runner.
 Makes it possible to yield and wait for callbacks and thunks.,

-Supports both async functions that use node-style callbacks and thunk-returning async functions.
+Supports both async functions that use node-style callbacks and continuable-returning async functions.

-## What is a Thunk?
+## What is a Continuable?

-A "thunk" is also known as a "continuable" and is simply a function that accepts a node style callback as it's only argument.
+A "continuable" is simply a function that accepts a node style callback as it's only argument.

-A simple example is turning the `setTimeout` function to return a thunk instead of accepting a callback.
+A simple example is turning the `setTimeout` function to return a continuable instead of accepting a callback.

 ```js
 function sleep(ms) {